 such as nixpkgs#sbomnix

-standardised SBOM documentation generation, visualisation tools and
+standardized SBOM documentation generation, visualization tools, and

-vulnerability scanning capabilities based upon graph.
+vulnerability scanning capabilities based upon the graph.

 Using the passthru